2.2.3 University Payroll

 a.
 Vacation Payment and Vacation Credit

 Vacation earned but unused at termination is paid on the basis of the employee’s hourly rate at termination.
 For salaried employees at 100% FTE, the hourly rate is calculated by dividing the annual salary by 2080 (hours in a working year).
 If an employee leaves one position and accepts another position within the university, the employee retains their accumulated vacation accruals.
 (See Guide Memo 2.1.6: Vacations).
-For more information about the policy on accrual and use of vacation leave, contact Systems & Reporting Operations (SRO) in Financial Management Services (FMS).
-The Vacation Accrual template found at How to: Calculate Vacation Accrual can be used to calculate vacation when an employee terminates.
+The vacation accrual template found at How to: Calculate Vacation Accrual on the Fingate website and can be used to calculate vacation when an employee terminates.

 b.
 Partial Pay Period Pay Calculation

-Pay for less than a full pay period for new or terminating salaried employees is calculated by dividing the annual salary by 2080 (hours in a working year) and multiplying that number by the number of days the employee actually worked, including adjacent holidays, in the pay period times 8 (assume 8 hours/day for a full-time exempt employee.)
-Holidays are counted as workdays when the employee works or is on paid leave (including vacation) both the day immediately preceding and the day following a holiday.
+Pay for less than a full pay period for new or terminating salaried employees is calculated by dividing the annual salary by 2080 (hours in a working year) and multiplying that number by the number of days the employee actually worked, including adjacent holidays, in the pay period multiplied by eight (assume eight hours/day for a full-time exempt employee.)
+Holidays are counted as workdays when the employee works or is on paid leave (including vacation), both the day immediately preceding and the day following a holiday.

 9. Special Situations